HedgeCo.Net - Online Hedge Fund Database and Community

 The Process of Creating a Hedge Fund

 You’ve done your research.
 You’ve studied the market relentlessly.
 You feel you have a strategy devised that will make your investors and yourself a lot of money.
-In today’s high-tech industry, starting a hedge fund is easier than ever.
+In today’s high-tech industry, it is easier than ever to start a hedge fund.
 Most of the consulting work can now be done via the internet or the telephone.
-It’s … Continue Reading
+It’s basically a matter […]

 What is the Difference Between a Hedge Fund and a Mutual Fund?